 TGax Editor: Change the paragraph below of this subclause as follows (#CID 4773, 5556):

-The When HE duration-based RTS is disabled, the use of the RTS/CTS mechanism is under control of dot11RTSThreshold.
+The When TXOP duration based RTS is disabled(#4773, 5556), the use of the RTS/CTS mechanism is under control of dot11RTSThreshold.
 This attribute may be set on a per-STA basis.
 This mechanism allows STAs to be configured to initiate RTS/CTS either always, never, or only on frames longer than a specified length.

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 4773, 5556):

-When HE duration-based RTS is enabled, the use of the RTS/CTS mechanism is under control of dot11DurationRTSThreshold.
-This mechanism requires STAs to use an RTS/CTS exchange for individually addressed frames when the duration of the TXOP is greater than the duration threshold indicated by dot11DurationRTSThreshold.
+When TXOP duration based RTS is enabled, the use of the RTS/CTS mechanism is under control of dot11TXOPDurationRTSThreshold.
+This mechanism requires STAs to use an RTS/CTS exchange for individually addressed frames when the duration of the TXOP is greater than dot11TXOPDurationRTSThreshold as defined in 27.17. (#4773, 5556)

 10.3.2.4 Setting and resetting the NAV